grammarly/rocker/README.md

 # rocker

 Rocker breaks the limits of Dockerfile.
 It adds some crucial features that are missing while keeping Docker’s original design and idea.
-Let’s take a look at those features.
+Read the [blog post](http://tech.grammarly.com/blog/posts/Making-Docker-Rock-at-Grammarly.html) about how and why it was invented.

 * [Installation](#installation)
 * [Rockerfile](#rockerfile)